aphelly/aphelly.github.io/_posts/2021-07-15-integration-by-parts.md

 ---
 layout: post
-title: Integration by parts &#58; An unconventional proof
+title: Integration by parts&#58; An unconventional proof
 ---

 In this post, we prove integration by parts by calculating a double integral two different ways.